Teloloapan (municipality)

-Teloloapan (Nahuatl: telólotl or telolotli, apan, 'guijarro o bodoque de piedra boluda, río' ‘río de guijarros o bodoques de piedra’) is one of 81 municipalities in the state of Guerrero.
+Teloloapan (Nahuatl: telólotl or telolotli, apan, 'guijarro o bodoque de piedra boluda, río' ‘río de guijarros o bodoques de piedra’) is a municipality in the Mexican state of Guerrero.
 The municipal seat is the city of Teloloapan.
 It is enclosed in the heart of the Southern Sierra Madre in the northern part of said region.

-It has the geographical coordinates 18°22′04″N 99°52′26″O and an altitude of 1,860 metres above sea level.
+It has the geographical coordinates 18°22′04″N 99°52′26″W and an altitude of 1,860 metres above sea level.